lowjoel/database_transform/README.md

 A summary of methods:

- - `migrate_table` tells Database Transform to perform the given transform over records in the given source table.
+ - `transform_table` tells Database Transform to perform the given transform over records in the given source table.
-   - The first argument is the table to migrate.
+   - The first argument is the table to transform.
 This can be a symbol, string, or an ActiveRecord model.
-   - `to` specifies the new table to migrate to.
+   - `to` specifies the new table to transform to.
 This can be a symbol, string, or an ActiveRecord model.
      - If either argument is a symbol or string, an ActiveRecord model is generated which allows access to the record's data.
        - Source models are found in the Source namespace, and can be used as the `posts.uid` column above.